 Once there is no longer a need for the information, personally identifying records are destroyed in a timely manner.
 FPL may opt to keep certain signed Waiver and Agreement forms for a longer period, as specified in this privacy policy.
-Emails sent to FPL email accounts may be subject to open records requirements.
+Emails sent to FPL email accounts and any messages sent via social media may be subject to open records requirements.

-FPL treats records as confidential in accordance with Wisconsin State Statute 43.30.
+• FPL treats records as confidential in accordance with Wisconsin State Statute 43.30.
 The Library will not collect or retain private and personally identifiable information without the person's consent.
 If consent to provide personally identifiable information is given, the Library will keep it confidential and will not sell, license, or disclose it to any third party, except for purposes described by the law.